 Finding your whole body neutral, however, is more easily said than done.
 Neutral alignment differs from person to person, and your appropriate positioning may not look exactly like your neighbor’s.
 Luckily, there are some go-to elements you can rely on to find whole body neutral.
 Once you become familiar with what it looks and feels like in your own body, you can carry it over into your everyday movement by habit.

-- Keep your chin level to the floor and your gaze focused on a point in front of you.
+- Lengthen the top of your head to the sky, with your ears centered above your shoulders, your chin level with the ground and your gaze fixed on a point in front of you.

 - Maintain neutral alignment in all joints that are not actively involved in the movement.

 As an example, take a look at the picture below.
 During the lunge exercise, the ankle, knee and hip joints move, but the head and trunk remain in a static, neutral position.